Agri-Pulse Open Mic with Debbie Stabenow

 Jamie Johansen

-New Holland ZimmPollOur latest ZimmPoll asked the question, “Should Congress grant TPA?”
+New Holland ZimmPollOur latest ZimmPoll asked the question, “How will high path avian flu impact industry?”

 Here are the poll results:

-Our new ZimmPoll is now live and asks the question, Which potential presidential candidate would be best for ag?
+Our new ZimmPoll is now live and asks the question, What technology is most responsible for rapid planting progress?

 ZimmPoll